Sriti-Sancharika-prof/adaptive-fir-audio-enhancement/README.md

 The noisy signal is divided into:

 - **Number of chunks:** 10
-- Each chunk processed independently to track time-varying interference
+- Each chunk is processed independently to track time-varying interference

 For each chunk:

 1. Apply Hamming window
-2. Estimate spectrum using periodogram
+2. Estimate the spectrum using periodogram
 3. Detect dominant interference frequency using **peak power estimation**

 ### Notch Filter Design